Avoid

 Taking stock of what you already own is a great way to avoid a wardrobe crammed with too many clothes or a cupboard packed with too many plates.

-When it is time for a change, many people try to think ‘one-in, one-out’, or undertake challenges such as Project 333.
+When it is time for a change, many people try to think ‘one-in, one-out’, or undertake challenges such as Buy Nothing New month.

 Eliminate junk mail

-A sign with ‘no junk mail please’ (or ‘local newspaper paper only’) is an effective way to show that you are choosing to refuse waste.
+A sign on your letterbox with ‘No Junk Mail please’ (or ‘local newspaper paper only’) is an effective way to show that you are choosing to refuse waste.

 Resisting the urge to buy something because it is cheap or part of a multi-deal is a sure-fire way to save money, frustration and reduce clutter.
 GREAT Sorts reduce waste by: